Koine Greek phonology: Sample phonetic transcription

 I have made a contract with the daughter of Hesperos, and I shall marry her in the month of Mesore.
 Please send half a chous (a liquid measure) of oil.
 I have written to you so that you may know...Come for the (wedding) day.

 Popular pronunciation, 2nd century BC - 3rd century AD

 The loss of vowel length and the spread of Greek under Alexander the Great led to a reorganization of the vowels in the phonology of Koine Greek.
-Vowel length distinctions appear to have been lost first in Egypt and then in Anatolia by the 2nd century BC, with Greek inscriptions beginning to display short/long vowel confusions from the 1st century BC and becoming widespread by the 2nd century AD.
+Vowel length distinctions appear to have been lost first in Egypt and then in Anatolia by the 2nd century BC, with Greek inscriptions beginning to display short-long vowel confusions from the 1st century BC that had become widespread by the 2nd century AD.
 The process was perhaps largely generalized in most dialects by the 2nd century AD.